SPawson/Golf-course-review-site/Readme.md

 <p> An administrative user has access to more features of the course such as the Golf course management system.
 The feature was implemented in this way in order to allow only select users the ability to create and manage the golf courses on the site.
 This is important as it means that only trusted individuals are able to update content for the courses, meaning no malicious actions can be taken affect rival courses for instance. </p>

 <h4>Feature 6 – Golf Course Management System</h4>
 <p> The golf course management system allows admin users to create and manage golf courses for other users of the site to interact with.
 The main reason this system was implemented was to ensure that only verified users would be able to access some of the most critical features of the site.
-By limiting the course content management to certain users, this means that greater control can be taken in order to ensure only correct information is posted on the site in regard to the various golf courses on the site.
-The management system main focus is to allow users to not only create new golf courses on the site, but also gives them the ability to edit and also delete courses.
-This would prove very useful in situations where an aspect of a site changes such as the par of the course. </p>
+By limiting the course content management to certain users, this means that greater control can be taken in order to ensure only correct information is posted on the site in regards to the various golf courses on the site.
+The management systems main focus is to allow users to not only create new golf courses on the site, but it also gives them the ability to edit and also delete courses.
+This would prove very useful in situations where an aspect of a course changes such as the par. </p>

 <h4>Feature 7 – Featured Course</h4>
-<p>The home page contains a featured course section, which highlights a random course from the database, every time the user visits the homepage.
-This was implemented in this way to expose users to different courses that they may not normally come across or know existed.
+<p>The homepage contains a featured course section, which highlights a random course from the database, every time the user visits the homepage.
+The feature was implemented in this way to expose users to different courses that they may not normally come across or know existed.
 This is also very beneficial to course owners, as it may encourage more golfers to come and visit their golf course. </p>

 <h4>Feature 8 – Popular Courses</h4>
 <p>The home page contains a number of popular courses, which are filtered based on the number of reviews each course has.
 The reason the feature has been implemented in this way, is that a course with more reviews, is more likely to be of a higher quality, due to the number of golfers playing there.
 This again will allow users to be exposed to courses that they not have seen before, which could give them a new place to play. </p>

 <h4>Feature 9 – Course Search</h4>
 <p>The site contains a comprehensive search system, which allows users to search for golf courses by either name, region, rating or a combination of all three.
 The reason this feature was implemented was to allow users a quick and efficient way to search the courses that the website contains.
-This will allow users to search for the courses they are interested in and may also allow them to find courses that they haven’t seen before.
-Users are able to see the important information from </p>
+This will allow users to search for the courses they are interested in and may also allow them to find courses that they haven’t seen before. </p>

 <h3>Features left to implement</h3>